Cheney defiant after House GOP vote, says she'll do 'everything I can' to keep Trump from Oval Office

 Rep. Byron Donalds, R-Fla., on Wednesday said he voted against Cheney because she was becoming a "distraction."

-Sen. Susan Collins, R-Maine, who voted to convict Trump in the Senate, recently said that it's time to "move on" from Trump, according to Politico.
+Sen. Susan Collins, R-Maine, who voted to convict Trump in the Senate, recently said that it's time to "move on" from the election, according to Politico.

 "I tend to focus on policy, not personalities.
 And I made my [impeachment] decision very clear by giving a long floor speech explaining it.
 And it’s time to move on to the challenges we're facing," she said.